|

-National Standards
+National Standards Life

-Science
+Science As

 a result of activities in grades K-4, all students should develop

-understanding of
+understanding of 1.

-The characteristics of organisms
+The characteristics of organisms2.
+Life cycles of organisms

 3. Organisms and environments